-The population used for estimation usually has a reference time that is the quarter ending previous to the actual month.
-This does not significantly affect the calculations of the monthly growth rates, due to the use of month-on-month linking where the actual and the previous month turnover is always estimated using the same population.
+The population used for estimation usually has a reference time that is the previous year.
+This does not significantly affect the calculations of the monthly growth rates, due to the use of month-onmonth linking where the actual and the previous month turnover is always estimated using the same population.